mritunjaysharma394/vowpal-wiki/Cost-Sensitive-One-Against-All-(csoaa)-multi-class-example.md

 QED

+### Difference from other VW formats

+Test examples are different from standard VW test examples because you have to tell VW which labels are allowed.
+For example, assuming 4 possible labels (1,2,3,4), this is how a test line could look like:

+    1 2 3 4 | b d e

+And here's another, where only labels (1,4) are allowed:

+    1 4 | b d e

+At training time, if there's an example with label 2 that you know (for whatever reason) will never be label 4, you could specify it as:

+    1:1 2:0 3:1 | example...

+This means that labels 1 and 3 have a cost of 1, label 2 has a cost of zero, and no other labels are allowed.
+You can do the same at test time:

+    1 2 3 | example...

+VW will never predict anything other than the provided "possible" labels.

 ## Credits
 * Thanks to Ciemo for the example and for asking the right Qs on the mailing list.
 * Thanks to Stephane for patiently answering Ciemo's Qs.
+* See also Hal's doc at:  [http://www.umiacs.umd.edu/~hal/tmp/multiclassVW.html](http://www.umiacs.umd.edu/~hal/tmp/multiclassVW.html)